 PRESIDENT

-Jennifer B. Alton is an expert in policy structuring, and public health advocacy, with over two decades of experience in senior corporate and federal government roles.
-She is widely respected in the halls of Congress, within various agencies in the Executive branch, and the biomedical community-at-large.
+Jenn Alton is a recognized leader in policy design and public health advocacy, bringing more than two decades of experience across senior corporate and federal government roles.
+She is widely respected in the federal government and across the biomedical community for her strategic insight, commitment to ethical leadership, and deep subject-matter expertise.

 Education and Previous Work

-Jenn earned her Master of Public Policy degree from the University of California Los Angeles, Luskin School of Public Affairs, and Bachelors degree from Whittier College.
-She also completed Columbia Business School’s High Impact Leadership Program and Wharton Business School’s Pharmaceutical and Biotech Executives Leadership Program.
-Jenn is also a Center Affiliate for the Georgetown University Center for Global Health Science and Security.
+Jenn earned her Master of Public Policy degree from the UCLA Luskin School of Public Affairs and her Bachelor’s degree from Whittier College.
+She has completed executive leadership programs at Columbia Business School (High Impact Leadership) and the Wharton School (Pharmaceutical and Biotech Executives Leadership).
+She also serves as a member of the CSIS Bipartisan Alliance for Global Health Security.

-Jenn worked in the biotechnology industry for many years, leading the establishment of the U.S. government affairs office for a multi-national company developing vaccines for infectious diseases as well as cancer immunotherapies.
-As Vice President of Public Policy and Government Affairs, Jenn led the company’s public policy and federal government affairs activities for eight years, including policy development, political advocacy, public affairs, alliance development, and trade association management.
+In the biotechnology sector, Jenn led the establishment of the U.S. government affairs office for a multinational company developing vaccines for infectious diseases and cancer immunotherapies.
+As Vice President of Public Policy and Government Affairs, she oversaw federal policy strategy, political advocacy, public affairs, alliance development, and trade association engagement for eight years.

-Jenn also worked on Capitol Hill for several years as Public Health Policy Director with the U.S. Senate Health, Education, Labor, and Pensions Committee (Senator Richard Burr).
-She led the development and negotiation of policy and legislation on a variety of public health issues, and successfully shepherded the bipartisan Pandemic and All-Hazards Preparedness Act into law, transforming the country’s preparedness for health security threats and establishing two new offices at the U.S. Department of Health and Human Services (HHS): the Biomedical Advanced Research and Development Authority (BARDA) and the Assistant Secretary for Preparedness and Response (ASPR).
+Jenn previously served on Capitol Hill as Public Health Policy Director on the U.S. Senate Health, Education, Labor, and Pensions Committee for Senator Richard Burr.
+She led the development and negotiation of major public health legislation, including the bipartisan Pandemic and All-Hazards Preparedness Act, which strengthened the nation’s health security posture and created two cornerstone offices at the Department of Health and Human Services (HHS): the Biomedical Advanced Research and Development Authority (BARDA) and the Assistant Secretary for Preparedness and Response (ASPR).

 Jenn’s top 5 StrengthsFinder themes are: Achiever, Relator, Responsibility, Deliberative, Futuristic